ohmp/james-project/src/adr/0032-distributed-mail-queue-cleanup.md

 Failing cleanup will lead to the content being eventually updated upon next `browseStart` update.

-We will furthermore delete blobStore content upon dequeue, also when the mail had been delete or purged via MailQueue management APIs.
+We will furthermore delete blobStore content upon dequeue, also when the mail had been deleted or purged via MailQueue management APIs.

 ## Consequences